aws/aws-msk-iam-sasl-signer-net/README.md

         SaslMechanism = SaslMechanism.OAuthBearer
     };

-    AWSMSKAuthTokenGenerator mskAuthTokenGenerator = new AWSMSKAuthTokenGenerator;
+    AWSMSKAuthTokenGenerator mskAuthTokenGenerator = new AWSMSKAuthTokenGenerator();

     //Callback to handle OAuth bearer token refresh.
 It fetches the OAUTH Token from the AWSMSKAuthTokenGenerator class. void OauthCallback(IClient client, string cfg)